 Twenty years on, what is the issue today?

-Well, I believe it is about strategy and execution being an iterative, continuous process.
+Well, I believe it is about strategy decisions and strategy execution being an iterative, continuous process.
 Strategy can no longer be a piece done in isolation, after which execution occurs.
 Strategy and execution must work together.

 Strategy execution must be a process from which lessons about the strategy, intentions and ambitions are learnt and they are then refined.
 Strategy is a continuous learning process informed by execution.